Marpole, Vancouver

 David Lloyd George Elementary (K-7 Public)

-A cornerstone of the Marpole community, offering strong academic programs, French Immersion, and a welcoming, diverse student body.
+Strong academics, French Immersion, and a diverse student body.

 Sir Wilfrid Laurier Elementary (K-7 Public)